zarifalam04/ccc/README.md

 # ccc
-ccc junior and senior practice using java
+practice for the ccc using java